What’s not to love about hardwood floors? They are beautiful, timeless, durable, and great at increasing property value.

 Conclusion

-Choosing the right flooring material comes down to multiple different factors such as durability, maintenance, cost of installation, aesthetics, and environmental impact.
+Choosing the right flooring material comes down to multiple factors, such as durability, maintenance, cost of installation, aesthetics, and environmental impact.

 The seven options we have listed each have their benefits and drawbacks, and it ultimately comes down to your personal preference and matching your household’s needs.